opentok/Opentok-.NET-SDK/README.md

 ## Working with Archives

-You can start the recording of an OpenTok Session using a `OpenTokSDK.OpenTok` instance's `StartArchive(string sessionId, string name)` method.
-This will return a `OpenTokSDK.Archive` instance.
+You can start the recording of an OpenTok Session using a `OpenTokSDK.OpenTok` instance's `StartArchive(sessionId, name, hasVideo, hasAudio, outputMode)` method.
+This will return an `OpenTokSDK.Archive` instance.
 The parameter `name` is optional and used to assign a name for the Archive.
 Note that you can only start an Archive on a Session that has clients connected.

 ```csharp
 // A simple Archive (without a name)